ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/User Guide.md

    the API response.
    ![Form POST](assets/user-guide/sf-credit-pay/form-post.png)

-    1. Enter in the encrypted payload into the text field in the Form POST template
+    1. Enter the encrypted payload into the text field in the Form POST template
     2. Click on the “Submit” button to send the Form POST request to the SSG SkillsFuture Credit Claims API
     3. You will be directed to log in with your Singpass
     4. After logging in, specify the claim amount and make the claim